akpetty/crevasse_oib/README.md

 Note that individual script descriptions should be included at the top of each script.

+The plan is for this to all be in Python 3.7.
+The original code was in 2.7 so I still need to check this porting hasn't messed anything up.

 The 'calc' scripts are all used to process IceBridge ATM data into 'topography' datasets used by the 'plot' plotting scripts.

-Python 3.7 was used for all processing.

 Provide some conda info